huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 Related Entities:

-- Title of another entitiy
+- Title of another entity
 - Title of a third entity

 ---